JoyIbe/Optimizing-Restaurant-Sales-and-Customer-Experience/README.md

 - [Conclusion ](#conclusion)

 ## Overview
 Eatt Restaurant is a growing food business that operates multiple locations and offers diverse cuisines, ranging from American and Italian to Japanese and Mexican.
-With annual revenue of $5.49 billion and a marketing budget of $26.93 million, the restaurant chain aims to optimize sales performance, customer experience, and overall profitability.
+With a total revenue of $5.49 billion and a marketing budget of $26.93 million, the restaurant chain aims to optimize sales performance, customer experience, and overall profitability.
 This analysis provides a data-driven assessment of revenue patterns, customer preferences, reservation trends, and operational efficiency.

 ## Problem Statement
 Stakeholders, including restaurant managers, marketing teams, and investors, seek to address critical challenges such as: